sanyaade-teachings/livekit-tutorials-docs/docs/about-openvidu.md

+---
+description: OpenVidu is a powerful platform to develop WebRTC real-time applications.
+Based on LiveKit and mediasoup, performant, fault-tolerant, scalable and observable.
+---

 [OpenVidu](https://openvidu.io){target=\_blank} is a powerful platform to develop WebRTC real-time applications.
 With it you can add real-time audio and video capabilities to your application: build any kind of videoconference experience, serve ultra-low latency livestreams to thousands of users, manage real-time videos from your drones or camera feeds and record them...
 The possibilities are truly endless!

 It is based on [LiveKit](https://livekit.io/){target=\_blank} and [mediasoup](https://mediasoup.org/){target=\_blank}, bringing the best of both worlds to provide a performant, fault-tolerant, scalable and observable solution.